Odomontois/zfj-importer/README.rst

 -----------

 - Import Tests from XML (TestLink) option not implemeted yet (coming soon)
-- If your JIRA is using a self-signed SSL certifiate make sure that the certifcate is added to the Java keystore before launching the utility
+- If your JIRA is using a self-signed SSL certificate make sure that the certificate is added to the Java keystore before launching the utility

 Source